As a Preterm Birth Prevention Clinic patient, you may have the opportunity to become involved with some preterm birth research.

-The reasons why some women deliver preterm while others deliver at full term remains poorly understood.
-The best treatments for preterm birth are also unclear in some situations. researchers are always trying to find better ways to do things: better medications for preterm contractions, better detection of preterm birth symptoms, etc.
+The reasons why some women deliver preterm while others deliver at full-term is not well understood, and the best treatments for preterm birth aren’t always clear.
+As researchers, we are always trying to find a better way: better medications for preterm contractions, better detection of preterm birth symptoms, etc.

-As a preterm birth clinic patient, you may have the opportunity to become involved with some preterm birth research.
-This is purely optional and does not affect your clinical care in any way.
+Participation in research is purely optional and has no impact on your clinical care in any way.
 Please talk to your doctor or a research assistant if you have any questions about these exciting opportunities!

 By participating in a research study you have the potential to help yourself, your child, and future mothers like you.
 Depending on the study: